loicteillard/colortextview/README.md

 Change color of words into a TextView.

 This library uses spannable strings to apply colors of the substring (no slow Html.fromHtml or other tricks/hacks)
-The ColorTextView class is a direct subclass of TextView, so there is no restrictions to use custom fonts and so on...
+The ColorTextView class is a direct subclass of TextView, so there is no restrictions, you can still use custom fonts, text size...

 ![Screenshot](./screenshot.png)